 Military and economic reasons

-Under Tsar Alexander II (1855 1881) was Russia a social and economic modernisation.
+Under Tsar Alexander II (1855 1881) was Russia a social and economic modernization.
 The railway network is expanded.
 His son, Tsar Alexander III, opted for the construction of the long and technically challenging route.
 It should be the remote port city of Vladivostok with Moscow.
-The ice-free ports in the east should be to the west of the russian empire can be connected.
+The ice-free ports in the east should be to the west of the Russian empire can be connected.
 So you could be a part of the global trade in goods transport.
 At the same time had an alternative to the slower sea transport, at least more than two months time.
-By train it took only about five weeks to Europe.
+By train, it took only about five weeks to Europe.

 Video: Trans-Siberian Railway

 Works began in 1891 in Vladivostok.
 Due to the length of the route, the various sections are built at the same time.
 Sometimes there were up to 90,000 workers in use at the same time.
 The building went, measured in terms of the challenge that quickly.
 The extremely harsh conditions of life and work, but called for Your Price: tens of thousands of workers died during the construction phase to diseases.
 Sometimes they would have in the Siberian winter, temperatures of around minus 40 degrees Celsius without fixed habitation livelihood.
 A lack of adequate medical care.